datasciblog/datasciblog.github.io/_posts/2016-02-10-profiling-top-kagglers-kazanova-new-1-in-the-world.md

 Bluefool (or Domcastro) 1st derivatives and BART
 Mike, Python!
 Giulio, competition management and Lasagne.
+I am SO PROUD that I had the honour/chance/opportunity to play, learn and exchange bits and bytes with Kagglers, like:

+Gert, Triskelion, Yan Xu, SRK, Rafael, Faron, Clobber, Bluefool, Mark Landry, Giulio, and Abhishek

+I would keep monitoring their progress 🙂 .

 Bio
-marios-michailidis
-Marios Michailidis is Senior Data Scientist in dunnhumby and part-time PhD in machine learning at University College London (UCL) with a focus on improving recommender systems.
+Marios Michailidis marios-michailidisis Manager of Data science in dunnhumby and part-time PhD in machine learning at University College London (UCL) with a focus on improving recommender systems.
 He has worked in both marketing and credit sectors in the UK Market and has led many analytics projects with various themes including: Acquisition, Retention, Uplift, fraud detection, portfolio optimization and more.
 In his spare time he has created KazAnova, a GUI for credit scoring 100% made in Java.

 Marios loves competing on Kaggle and learning new machine learning tricks.
 He told us he will create something good for the ML community soon...